Game4Loc: A UAV Geo-Localization Benchmark from Game Data: Related Work

 \subsection{Cross-view Geo-Localization Methods}

 One of the first deep learning based geolocalization works by Workman et al.~\cite{workmanWideAreaImageGeolocalization2015} demonstrates the superior accuracy and generalization of CNNs compared to traditional hand-crafted features.
 They simply utilize a L2 Loss to minimize the feature distance between cross-views and perform retrieval based on feature distances.
-Some works~\cite{linLearningDeepRepresentations2015} adopt the idea of contrastive learning, reducing the distance between positive sample pairs.
-Vo et al.~\cite{voLocalizingOrientingStreet2017} introduces a triplet loss, which brings positive samples closer to the anchor while pushing negative samples farther away.
-Further, Hu et al. includes a weight-shared NetVLAD-layer~\cite{arandjelovicNetVLADCNNArchitecture2016} to obtain better global descriptors.
+Some works~\cite{linLearningDeepRepresentations2015, voLocalizingOrientingStreet2017, arandjelovicNetVLADCNNArchitecture2016} adopt the idea of contrastive learning, reducing the distance between positive sample pairs.
 Yang et al. and Zhu et al.~\cite{yangCrossviewGeolocalizationLayertoLayer2021, zhuTransGeoTransformerAll2022} explore the Transformer architecture in geolocalization to extract additional geometric properties.
-Specifically, Zhu et al.\cite{zhuSimpleEffectiveGeneral2023} proposes research on the unaligned case, i.e., the partial matching problem mentioned.
+Specifically, Chen et al.~\cite{Chen_2024} proposes research on the unaligned case, i.e., the non-centered or shifting targets.
 However, their experiments are still conducted on aligned datasets.
 Sample4Geo~\cite{deuserSample4GeoHardNegative2023} adopts the recent pre-training approach used in vision-language work CLIP~\cite{radfordLearningTransferableVisual2021}, applying large batch size contrastive learning to cross-view data.
 They enhance the learning effect by constructing numerous hard negatives based on InfoNCE~\cite{oordRepresentationLearningContrastive2019}.